 - Preheat your oven to 400°F. Add in your chopped chicken and frozen green peas to the pot pie mixture and stir well.

-- Remove the skillet from heat and taste the filling.
+- Remove the skillet from heat and taste the filling while it's cooling.
 Add any additional seasonings if you prefer.

-- Whisk the egg with a bit of water.
-Brush the egg wash onto the puff pastry.
+- Whisk the egg in a small with a bit of water.
+Brush the egg wash onto the puff pastry topping.

-- Bake for 16-18 minutes, until golden brown and bubbly.
+- Bake for 16-18 minutes, until the pastry is golden brown and the filling is bubbling on the edges.
 Enjoy!

 Lillian Brooks says